sgharms/de-umbris-idearum/_posts/2013-08-12-de-umbris-idearum-38.markdown

 Who does not know, most sacred Majesty, that first principles are dervied from the first things, the more essential principles from greater things, and the most essential principle from the greatest thing?
-Let no one, therefore, wonder why this work of yours -- which bends itself around the highest of subject, which gives support to one with the remarkableness of its invention, and through which it is communicated that it is to be numbered among the greatest things --
+Let no one, therefore, wonder that this work of yours -- which bends itself around the highest of subject, which gives support to one with the remarkableness of its invention, and through which it is communicated that it is to be numbered among the greatest things --